workarea-commerce/workarea/docs/source/articles/configuration-fields.html.md

 - `required`

   Whether or not the field is required, defaults to `false`.
-Blank values submitted for a field that does not allow it will be set to the field's default value.
-The admin UI will also prevent user's from submitting blank field values when this is `false`.
+The admin UI will prevent user's from submitting blank field values for required fields.
+If values are submitted in some other way, blank values for a required field will be set to the field's default value.

 - `default`